This month, June 2025, we are running a Sunflower photo competition. Do you have a great sunflower photo taken in Italy?

 If you really can't see any yellow carpeted fields on your travels, try going to the local bar and asking locals.
 The word for sunflower is "girasole", pronounced "geera-soh-lay" - literally "turns to the sun".

-The time seems to come, all too quickly, when the sunflowers start to lose their petals, droop their heads and harvest time approaches.
+The time seems to come, all too quickly, when the sunflowers in Italy start to lose their petals, droop their heads and harvest time approaches.
 At most, a sunflower's bloom is no more than a few weeks before it starts to wilt and dry.
 Very hot weather will see it start to fade even more quickly - sometimes within the space of two or three weeks.

 In Rome and Tuscany, the yellow fields will start to turn to dark brown towards mid to the end of August, and harvest can start as soon as early September.